-We have professional production equipment and management experience, as well as professionals with rich professional knowledge.
-We can customize controlled release excipients with different specifications and quality requirements, and produce corresponding products according to customer needs.
+CD Formulation has professional production facilities and management experience, as well as professional staff with extensive expertise.
+We can provide controlled release excipients with different specifications and quality requirements, and customize the production of corresponding products according to customer needs.

 Controlled release excipients are an important research component in the pharmaceutical industry.
 The use of controlled release excipients can carry APIRs to specific parts of the body, thereby increasing the bioavailability of drugs and reducing side effects.
 Control of release behavior can be achieved by using polymer coatings on solid dosage forms or by adding various types of polymer matrix systems, enzyme activation systems, or systems that respond to changes in physical conditions in the formulation.
 Controlled release mechanisms include dissolution, diffusion, osmotic pressure, maintenance of hydrologic or hydrodynamic equilibrium, and ion exchange.
 By using the right excipients, the formulator can control when, where, and how the API is released.
 In addition, for some patient groups, the selection of excipients also has certain limitations.
 However, more and more excipients suppliers are developing new excipients to provide solutions and support to move existing formulations into new areas.